GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 ### Managing SpecialAnnouncement pages over time

-Adding new mark-up code with original content to individual web pages in this manner may be outside of your normal workflow, so you’ll need to add some new steps.
+Adding new markup code with original content to individual web pages in this manner may be outside of your normal workflow, so you’ll need to add some new steps.
 You will need a way to keep track of this “hidden” content that you add to each web page.
-If possible, define a strategy for which mark-up you’ll add to which types of pages, and assign those pages to particular content types.
-You can then add the mark-up fields to the page template for that content type, which will allow you to make global changes as needed, and target items for regular review.
+If possible, define a strategy for which markup you’ll add to which types of pages, and assign those pages to particular content types.
+You can then add the markup fields to the page template for that content type, which will allow you to make global changes as needed, and target items for regular review.

-If the mark-up can’t be managed holistically, the expiration date field can be of some service, because once the announcement has expired in the search engines, it won’t have any impact.
+If the markup can’t be managed holistically, the expiration date field can be of some service, because once the announcement has expired in the search engines, it won’t have any impact.

-## How do I know if my mark-up is valid
+## How do I know if my markup is valid

 Search engines provide validation tools for structured data.
 These tools allow you to submit a url for a web page, and then test to see if the code is correct for the types of structured data that the search engine supports.
 If there’s a problem, they can give you some clues on how to fix it.
 The Bing tool requires a [Bing Webmaster Tools](https://www.bing.com/toolbox/webmaster) account.
 The [Google rich results tester](https://search.google.com/test/rich-results) does not have such a requirement.
 Both tools know to look for and check SpecialAnnouncement.